-GEEP, NAAEE, and OCA are committed to creating an equitable, inclusive, and welcoming environment for all.
-We believe that diversity, including race, gender, sexual orientation, gender identity or expression, religion, ethnicity, national origin, age, and the many characteristics that make us different, are also what will lead us to more innovative and creative solutions.
+GEEP, NAAEE, and OCA are committed to creating a welcoming environment for all.
+We believe that the many characteristics that make us different are also what will lead us to more innovative and creative solutions.

 If you are an individual with a disability, you may request a reasonable accommodation if you are unable or limited in your ability to apply for this challenge on this site as a result of your disability.
-You can request accommodations by contacting us at GEEP@naaee.org.
+You can request reasonable accommodations by contacting us at GEEP@naaee.org.